thecodingmachine/best-practices/php/design_beautiful_classes_and_methods.md

 Many tools can read the PHPDoc and help you with it.

 - Your IDE can read it and provide auto-completion based on it
-- [Mouf](http://mouf-php.com) offers a drag'n'drop interface for instances based on PHPDoc
-- [Scrutinizer](http://scrutinizer-ci.com/) performs a number of type checks based on PHPDoc
+- [Scrutinizer](https://scrutinizer-ci.com/) performs a number of type checks based on PHPDoc

 <div class="alert alert-success">You should be sure to use the <code>Object[]</code> notation in addition to an <code>array</code> type-hint to explain what kind of object is expected.</div>